Emergence and Localisation of Semantic Role Circuits in LLMs: Full Results

 \subsubsection{Architectural Stratification at Convergence}

-We identify four recurrent circuit architectural types at convergence (step 143k), distinguished by attention-head addition, integration depth, and reliance on value composition operations.
+We identify four recurrent circuit architectural types at convergence (step 143K), distinguished by attention-head addition, integration depth, and reliance on value composition operations.
 Table~\ref{tab:circuit_taxonomy_updated} summarises the final circuit types, reporting node counts, attention head involvement, and dominant computational pathways.

-\paragraph{Type 1: Lexical pattern matching.} \textsc{Time} and \textsc{Path} rely predominantly on MLP computation with minimal or zero attention. \textsc{Time} achieves the most extreme compression (16 nodes, zero attention), implementing a pure feed-forward pathway. \textsc{Path}exhibits minimal attention involvement (18 nodes, 2 heads), we hypothesise a0.h6 provides early syntactic composition, while a12.h2 performs targeted value composition for the final pre-logit refinement.
-The dominant causal flow remains through the MLP backbone, with attention providing what seems to be an auxiliary support.
-Both roles mark a highly regular, closed set of expressions (e.g., temporal markers, path markers), enabling direct lexical classification without extensive need for contextual integration.
+\paragraph{Type 1: Lexical pattern matching.} \textsc{Goal} and \textsc{Path} rely predominantly on MLP computation with minimal or zero attention. \textsc{Path} exhibits minimal attention involvement (18 nodes, 2 heads), we hypothesise a0.h6 provides early syntactic composition, while a12.h2 performs targeted value composition for the final pre-logit refinement.
+The dominant causal flow remains through the MLP backbone, with attention providing what seems to be an auxiliary support. \textsc{Goal} (18 nodes, 3 heads) implements a clean two-stage architecture: mid-layer feature extraction at a6.h0, followed by late-stage integration at a12.h2+V (with value composition edge) and final refinement at a14.h5.
+The circuit exhibits sparse connectivity with clear information bottlenecks at m6 and m12.
+Both roles mark a highly regular, closed set of expressions (e.g., path markers), enabling direct lexical classification without extensive need for contextual integration.